-- Acquire DNA extraction and sequencing techniques
+- Develop skills in molecular ecology including DNA extraction and sequencing

-- Present at a final professional symposium
+- Present science and policy research at a final professional symposium

-- Use GIS to inform conservation efforts
+- Apply natural resource economics to help inform conservation efforts

-- Conduct marine spatial planning
+- Propose marine spatial planning options

 Who Should Apply?

-This semester attracts upper-level science students interested in complementing marine science research with the wisdom, concepts, and skills necessary to effectively operate within the world of public policy.
+This semester attracts upper-level science students interested in complementing marine science research with the wisdom, concepts, and skills necessary to operate effectively within the world of public policy.